ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vrealize.md

 The operational tooling consists of the following components:

 - vRealize Operations Manager - Using data collected from objects in the VMware® platform, vRealize Operations Manager (vROps) uses detailed dashboards to show system health, capacity, and performance.
-- vRealize Log Insights - Objects in the VMware® platform have been configured to send their logging events to vRealize Log Insights (vRLI) to enable a centralized log management function.
+- vRealize Log Insight - Objects in the VMware® platform have been configured to send their logging events to vRealize Log Insight (vRLI) to enable a centralized log management function.

 The following main principles or requirements for identity and access management to the operational tooling apply:
 - The principle of least privilege to be used so that a user account has assigned only the privileges that are essential to perform the intended function.